gpanneau/seals/README.md

 # Seal food chain modelization

-This Python 3.7 package allows to model the impact of the sand extraction on 3 species of the Bay of the Somme - seals, soles and lugworms.
+Seal is a Python 3.7 package allows to model the impact of the sand extraction on 3 species of the Bay of the Somme - seals, soles and lugworms.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+## Prerequisites

 pip install sys
 pip install pylab